influxdata/influxdb/README.md

 ## Installing from Source

 We have nightly and weekly versioned Docker images, Debian packages, RPM packages, and tarballs of InfluxDB available at the [InfluxData downloads page](https://portal.influxdata.com/downloads/).
+We also provide the `influx` command line interface (CLI) client as a separate binary available at the same location.

 ## Building From Source